The Top Five Ways to Automate Your Dropship Operations

 If any of your answers were less than ideal, the good thing is that multiple vendors sell the same products.
 Our advice is to pick the vendor that prioritizes your business.
 Because you will be investing in marketing efforts for your vendor’s products and you both share a mutual customer, picking the right vendor is essential to ensure a positive customer experience.

 Tools like the vendor scorecard can be of great assistance in monitoring vendor and product performance.
-If you’re looking for tips on how to find the right vendors for your dropshipping business, check out our free to download vendor scorecard
+If you’re looking for tips on how to find the right vendors for your dropshipping business, check out our free-to-download vendor scorecard

 A flowchart showing key dropshipping automation workflows